nythrox/effects.js/notes.md

 handlerScopeCtx -> activatedHandlerCtx -> newHandlerScopeCtx -> transformCtx -> programCtx

 todo:
-    - make initially and finally handlers
+    - make initially and finally handlers from koka
-    - add `use`
+    - add `use` from koka
+    - add mask from koka